 When a jury finds someone liable for causing harm, they can order that person to pay money to the victim in the form of damages.
-Most personal injury cases involve compensatory damages that compensate injured victims for medical costs, lost business, pain and suffering, and other losses.
+Most personal injury cases involve compensatory damages that compensate injured victims.
+These can be broken into more specific types of damage, such as economic damages for medical costs and lost business.
+Non-economic damages for pain and suffering and other losses are other examples.

-However, when a jury feels that a defendant was especially reckless, irresponsible, or indifferent to human suffering, they can also award punitive damages.
+When a jury feels that a defendant was especially reckless, irresponsible, or indifferent to human suffering, they can also award punitive damages.
 This money doesn’t compensate the victim for any specific economic losses.
-Instead, punitive damages serve two purposes: they punish the defendant for their extreme negligent behavior, and they also send a warning to others who might engage in similar negligence.
-For a victim to receive punitive damages after a car accident, the defendant who injured them needs to have been especially negligent or reckless.
+Instead, punitive damages serve two purposes: they punish the defendant for their extreme negligent behavior, and they also send a warning to others who might engage in such conduct.

 The laws that determine punitive damages vary from state to state, and not all states even allow for punitive damages.
-In Texas, a plaintiff who asks for punitive damages must provide convincing and clear evidence to prove the defendant acted in malice, fraud, or gross negligence.
+According to Texas Civil Practice and Remedies Code (Texas law for punitive damage guidelines), a victim who asks for punitive damages must provide convincing and clear evidence to prove the defendant acted in malice (bad intention), fraud, or gross negligence.

-Drunk driving and road rage are two examples of the type of extreme reckless behavior that can lead to punitive damages.
-However, there are many other types of cases that can lead to punitive damages.
-Whether punitive damages are available really depends on the unique factors of your case.
+Drunk driving and road rage are just two examples of extreme reckless behavior that can lead to punitive damages.
+There are many other types of cases that may lead to them as well.
+Whether punitive damages will be awarded really depends on the unique factors of your case.

-When a jury decides whether to award punitive damages, they may consider factors that include:
+When a jury decides whether to award exemplary damages, they may consider factors that include:

 - The specific situations of the parties involved